NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 - **Text-Only Evaluation**: Cannot assess visual outputs like plots and charts
 - **Rigid String Matching**: Uses LangChain's `TrajectoryEvalChain` which only looks for exact patterns
 - **No Visual Understanding**: Cannot evaluate whether generated plots match expected visualizations
-- **Generic Prompts**: Not tailored for predictive maintenance domain
+- **Generic Prompts**: Not tailored for asset management and maintenance domain

 **Our Innovative Multimodal Approach:**